jg23497/fotura/README.md

 [![Python CI](https://github.com/jg23497/phototidy/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/jg23497/phototidy/actions/workflows/main.yml)

 A command-line tool for organizing and sorting photos based on their metadata and EXIF data.
-PhotoTidy automatically organizes photos into a structured directory hierarchy by year and month, and can extract date information from various sources including WhatsApp filenames and EXIF metadata.
-It also provides an extensible pre and post-processors system for plugging in new functionality, like automated Google Photos uploads.
+PhotoTidy automatically organizes photos into a structured directory hierarchy by year and month, and can extract date information from various sources including EXIF metadata, and WhatsApp and Android photo filenames.
+It also provides an extensible pre and post-processor system for plugging in new functionality, like automated Google Photos uploads.

 ## Features

 - **Automatic photo organization**: Sorts photos into a year/month directory structure.
 - **Multiple date extraction methods**:
-  - WhatsApp filename parsing (IMG-YYYYMMDD-WA####.jpg)
   - EXIF metadata extraction
+  - WhatsApp photo filename parsing
+  - Android photo filename parsing
 - **Pre-processor and post-processor system**: Extensible framework for plugging in photo additional processing functionality.
 - **Dry-run mode**: Preview changes without actually moving files.
 - **Comprehensive reporting**: HTML report of all operations performed.